 * Balancing emotional needs in the family

-* Understanding why our children evoke such strong emotions in parents
+* Understanding why our children evoke such strong emotions in adults

 * Breaking the cycles of dysfunctional relating learned in childhood